Keep the Trail Access info current...

 Keep the Trail Features current...

 Select items to indicate features found along the trail.

 Goldfields & Mining

-Pot Holes walking track is a 3km, grade 3 Return hike located in the Meroo National Park, NSW.
+Pot Holes walking track is a 3km, grade 3 return hike, located in the Meroo National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Pot Holes walking track is a short walk with no signage through stunted heathland to unspoilt coastline.
 With scenic views and picturesque places to picnic along the way, it makes for a great day trip from Ulladulla or Batemans Bay .
 It’s a popular walk amongst the locals heading out for an early morning walk and those on their way to go surfing at Pot Holes Beach.
 Bring your fishing gear and see what you can catch, or enjoy swimming and whale watching at this magical spot.